trushilpatel/NextGenJobHunting/backend/README.md

-# Saving the markdown content to a .md file

-md_content = """

 # Next-Gen Job Hunting Backend Setup

 This guide will walk you through setting up and running the backend for the Next-Gen Job Hunting project, including setting up Docker, installing Go, setting up live reloading with Air, and using `make` to compile and run the project.